-Debugging where jobs spend most of their time can be useful to help optimise your pipeline, along with debugging spikes in job completion time.
+Debugging where jobs spend most of their time can be useful in optimizing your pipeline, along with debugging spikes in job completion time.

 Generally, logging timing data is up to the command that is being run at the time, but we can manually add this by using some bash scripting.

-This will provide and output along the following lines:
+This will provide an output along the following lines:

 21:15:46 > Some Output Line 1 21:16:12 > Some Output Line 2 21:17:41 > Some Output Line 3